sinclairzx81/signature/readme.md

 array      | []
 object     | {}
 ```
-note: signature-ts treats null and undefined as distinct
+note: signature-js treats null and undefined as distinct
 types in line with future revisions of the typescript
 compiler. callers need to "opt in" to allow a signature
 to accept either of these.